Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 A loan modification permanently restructures your existing mortgage to produce a payment you can sustain — reducing the interest rate, extending the repayment term, or deferring a portion of the principal balance.
 It does not require refinancing with a new lender.
 It does not require a large lump sum payment.
 What it requires is documentation, correct application submission, a servicer review process that takes 30 to 90 days, and a trial payment period of typically three months before the modification becomes permanent.

-In Michigan's foreclosure environment — with a 60-day pre-sale window once publication begins — that timeline creates a fundamental challenge: the modification process and the foreclosure process cannot both run at their normal pace without one outrunning the other.
+In Michigan's foreclosure environment — where MCL 600.3204 permits non-judicial foreclosure by advertisement, MCL 600.3212 requires only four weeks of publication before a sale can be scheduled, and MCL 600.3240 provides a 6-month post-sale redemption period for most homeowners whose outstanding balance exceeded 66⅔% of the original indebtedness — the modification timeline creates a fundamental challenge: the modification process and the foreclosure process cannot both run at their normal pace without one outrunning the other.
 The solution is submitting a complete modification application before the foreclosure publication begins — triggering federal protections that prevent the publication from occurring while the review proceeds.
 This is the approach that produces successful Michigan modifications.
 Attempting to complete the modification after publication has started, without triggering a formal postponement, almost always fails.

-The federal dual tracking regulations that protect borrowers during modification review are triggered by a complete loss mitigation application.
-When a complete application is on file, the servicer cannot advance the foreclosure — which, in Michigan's case, means the publication notice cannot be filed while the application is pending review.
+The dual tracking restrictions of 12 C.F.R. § 1024.41(g) protect borrowers during modification review when a complete loss mitigation application is on file, formally designated under 12 C.F.R. § 1024.41(b)(2)(i)(B).
+When a complete application is on file, the servicer cannot advance the foreclosure — which, in Michigan's case, means the MCL 600.3212 publication notice cannot be filed while the application is pending review under 12 C.F.R. § 1024.41(c) (30-day evaluation), § 1024.41(d) (denial requirements), and § 1024.41(h) (14-day appeal).
+The federal floor also includes 12 C.F.R. § 1024.39 (live contact within 36 days, written early intervention notice within 45 days) and § 1024.41(f) (no first-notice filing until more than 120 days delinquent).
+MCL 600.3204(4) gives the homeowner the right to request a loan modification, which suspends the foreclosure when invoked.
 This protection does not require a court order.
 It does not require the servicer's cooperation beyond the regulatory requirement.
-It requires one thing: the application to be complete when submitted.
+It requires one thing: the application to be formally complete.

 When the application is submitted after publication has already begun, the dual tracking protections still apply — but they interact with an already-running timeline.
 The servicer has 30 days to evaluate a complete application under federal regulations.
 A 30-day review plus a 90-day trial period equals 120 days.
 Michigan's minimum timeline from first publication to sale is 60 days.
 The math does not work without a formal sale postponement.